greyfolk99/greyfolk99/README.md

 ###### Today's Quote from GPT3:
-> You are never too old to set new goals or to dream a new dream.
+> You only live once, so make sure you live your life to the fullest and chase your dreams.

 ##